sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### ICA activity warning

-If you re-reference the data after running ICA, or if you remove channels, you might see the warning message:
+I am seing the warning message below.
+What does it mean?

 ```
 ICA activity do not match ICA weights, see ...
 ```

+If you re-reference the data after running ICA, or if you remove channels, you might see the warning message above.
 As a rule of thumb, never perform a lossy re-referencing or channel removal after running ICA.
 Instead, remove the channel or re-reference the data, then run ICA again.

-When the data is referenced or if channels are removed, ICA scalp topographies are also referenced, and ICA activity remains unchanged.
+When data is referenced or when channels are removed, the ICA scalp topographies are also referenced, while the ICA activity remains unchanged.
-However, the ICA assumptions are broken.
-In other words, we no longer have ICA_activations = ICA_weights * EEG_data.
+However, this process violates the assumptions of ICA.
+Specifically, the relationship ICA_activations = ICA_weights * EEG_data no longer holds.
-Nevertheless, we believe this type of broken representation is the closest to the one available before re-referencing or removing channel(s).
-The alternative, which consists of recomputing activities, is not ideal because it is no longer an ICA decomposition.
+Despite this, we contend that this altered representation is the closest approximation to the state before re-referencing or the removal of channel(s).
+The alternative approach of recomputing activities is not ideal, as it does not constitute a standard ICA decomposition.
-Importantly, if you save and reload the data, ICA activations are not saved by default, so EEGLAB will recompute them using ICA weights and data.
-This is no longer a standard ICA decomposition.
-If is important for you to retain the ICA activities, we advise that you save the data from the command line using
+It is important to note that if you save and reload the data, ICA activations are not saved by default.
+As a result, EEGLAB will recompute them using the ICA weights and data when you load the data again, which deviates from the standard ICA decomposition.
+If it is important for you to retain the ICA activities, we advise that you save the data from the command line using

 ```